 In addition to the above enforcement mechanisms, where invoices remain unpaid under Council's payment terms the 20th day of the month following issue of invoice, normal debt collection practices to recover outstanding debts may be invoked.

-A flow chart of the development contributions assessment, invoicing and payment process is shown in Figure 1 on the following page.
+A flow chart of the development contributions assessment, invoicing and payment process is shown in Figure 1.